statiagov/gesmew/guides/content/api/checkouts.md

 ## Payment

-To advance to the next state, `payment`, you will need to select a shipping rate for each shipment for the order.
+To advance to the next state, `payment`, you will need to select a shipping rate for each shipment for the inspection.
 These were returned when transitioning to the `delivery` step.
 If you need want to see them again, make the following request:

-    GET /api/orders/:number.json
+    GET /api/inspections/:number.json

 Gesmew will select a shipping rate by default so you can advance to the `payment` state by making this request:

     PUT /api/checkouts/:number/next.json

-If the order doesn't have an assigned shipping rate, or you want to choose a different shipping rate make the following request to select one and advance the order's state:
+If the inspection doesn't have an assigned shipping rate, or you want to choose a different shipping rate make the following request to select one and advance the inspection's state:

     PUT /api/checkouts/:number.json